Compute primitive

 Mission

-Opmxi explores how photonic systems may accelerate matrix-heavy AI workloads through optical interference, silicon-carbide photonics, and MZI-based signed weight-cell research.
+Opmxi explores how photonic systems may contribute to future AI acceleration through controlled optical interference, material-aware photonic structures, and simulation-guided compute research.

 The initiative is intentionally early-stage: public materials emphasize concepts, constraints, and research posture while implementation-specific models remain private.
 The goal is to study photonic matrix-compute systems with scientific restraint and a clear boundary between overview and proprietary development.